Maya-Souza/travel_youtubers_and_tourism/README.md

 **You might be wondering: 'But YouTube is huge!
 How can you possibly check this?**
 The answer is: **I can't**!
 At least not for the _entirety_ of YouTube videos, of course!
 That's why I decided to sample some of the most famous travel channels and base my analysis on them.

 ⚠️ BE WARNED ⚠️  This is a **very** thorough README in which I'm going to explain **everything** I've done!
-If you want only the gist, I recommend reading the "structure of this analysis" and the "further analysis and conclusions" sections.
+If you want only the gist, I recommend reading the "structure of this analysis", "further analysis and considerations" and the "final conclusions" sections.
 If you have any questions or just wish to connect, feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/mayara-almeida-souza/) :) Happy reading!

 ## The structure of this analysis was divided into 3 parts: